also known as: Alsóbisztra (HU), Nižný Bystrý (CZ), Nizhnyaya Bystraya (RU), Unter Bystra (Yid)

 ( Click the arrow in the buttons below for pronunciation. )

-Nyzhniy Bystryy is located about 16 miles NE of Khust (Huszt).
+Nyzhniy Bystryy is located about sixteen miles northeast of Khust (Huszt).

 Jews probably settled in Nyzhniy Bystryy in the early 19th century.

 In 1830, the Jewish poulation was eight and by 1880, the Jewish population was 88 (of a total population of 1,214).

 By 1921, during the Czechoslovakian period, the Jewish population rose to 213 and a number of , Jews were engaged in agriculture or worked at either of two sawmills, while others were involved in the trades and commerce.